 - Total: 31.4%

-The PFU applies automatically to bank interest, dividends, and capital gains from the sale of shares or securities.
-You do not need to do anything to stay on the PFU — it is the default.
+The flat rate applies automatically to bank interest, dividends, and capital gains from the sale of shares or securities.
+You do not need to do anything to stay on it — it is the default.

-Note on the 2026 rate increase: The PFU rose from 30% to 31.4% in 2026 following a 1.4 percentage point increase in social charges on investment income.
+Note on the 2026 rate increase: The flat rate rose from 30% to 31.4% following an increase in social charges on investment income.
 This applies retroactively to 2025 income declared in spring 2026.

-The general rule is straightforward: consider ticking 2OP if your marginal income tax rate (TMI) is 0% or 11%.
+The general rule: consider ticking 2OP if your income tax rate on regular income is 0% or 11%.

-In 2026, the 11% bracket applies to taxable income up to €29,579 per part.
-If your total taxable income per part is below this threshold, the progressive scale will almost certainly save you money on the income tax portion of your investment charge.
+In 2026, the 11% band applies to taxable income up to €29,579 per household share.
+If your total taxable income per share is below this threshold, the sliding scale will almost certainly save you money on the income tax portion.

 Worked Examples — €1,000 of Investment Income